Zen ranks and hierarchy: Sanbo Kyodan

 The Sanbo Kyodan is a lay lineage mixing Soto and Rinzai-elements.
 Students in this school follow the Harada-Yasutani koan curriculum, in which great emphasis is placed on kensho, the initial insight into one's true nature.
 Having attained kensho is publicly acknowledged in a jahai-ceremony.
 After working through the Harada-Yasutani koan curriculum, which may take as short as five years, the student receives a calligraphy testifying that he or she "has finished the great matter".
 This is publicly acknowledged in the hasansai-ceremony, giving the status of hasan.

 The Sanbo Kyodan has two levels of teaching authority, namely junshike ("associate zen master"), and shōshike ("authentic zen master").
 Junshikes can give dokusan, authorize kensho, and supervise part of the koan-study.
 Shoshikes can supervise the advanced koan-study, and perform religious ceremonies, such as the precept-ceremony and wedding ceremonies.

 The process toward gaining these titles has seen some variations within the Sanbo Kyodan.
 Hasansai may be preparatory to the junshike-title, but may also be the promotion to this title.
 And promotion to shoshike may be preparatory to dharma transmission, but may also be equivalent to it.

 In dharma transmission, the student receives the sanmotsu, in a lay version of the Soto shiho ceremony.
 This is coupled with the Rinzai notion on inka.
 In Rinzai, only ordained priests who have completed the complete Rinzai koan curriculum and "are eligible to serve as sōdō roshi, that is, master of a training hall, in distinction from a common temple, receive inka.
 In the Sanbo Kyodan, inka is derived from Harada's Rinzai master Dokutan Sōsan.

 White Plum Asanga

+Hoshi

+In the White Plum Asanga, the first step in a practitioner's teaching career is to receive the rank of "Hoshi" or Dharma Holder.
+This usually signifies that the practitioner has completed all or a portion of the White Plum koan curriculum and can start giving Dharma talks and seeing students in private interviews under the supervision of their teacher.

+Denkai

 The White Plum Asanga, consisting of Dharma heirs of Taizan Maezumi, recognizes denkai, transmission of the Bodhisattva Precepts, in advance of dharma transmission:

 This precept-transmission has a long history in Sōtō-shu.
 Keizan, the fourth Sōtō-patriarch, received transmission of the precepts from Gien, the third (actually fourth) abbot of Eihei-ji, but received dharma transmission from Tettsū Gikai, the disputed third abbot of Enheiji.
 According to Keizan's Denkoroku, Dogen had received Dharma transmission from Rujing, bur precept transmission via the Rinzai-linegae of Myozen, with whom he first studied.

+Denbo

-In the White Plum Asanga, Dharma transmission precedes inka, and qualifies one as a sensei.
-This may be followed by inka, the final acknowledgemment:
+In the White Plum Asanga, full Dharma transmission is conferred through receiving denbo. and qualifies one as a sensei.
+At this point a practitioner may give denkai and denbo to their students as they see fit.

+Inka

+Dharma Transmission may be followed by inka, the final acknowledgemment: